zachporter1999/SYSC-4907-mini-proj/Readme.md

 ![img](./Documentation/out/setup/inc.png "Where to set the &ldquo;*Include Paths*&rdquo; setting.")

+<a id="orga652994"></a>

+## Linking the library

-4. In the project window at the left side of the Keil IDE, right click on the &ldquo;`Target 1`&rdquo; folder and add a new group.
+1. In the project window at the left side of the Keil IDE, right click on the &ldquo;`Target 1`&rdquo; folder and add a new group.
-5. Rename this new group/folder to lib.
+2. Rename this new group/folder to lib.
-6.  right click on the &ldquo;`lib`&rdquo; folder, add existing item, and add the &ldquo;`libserial//Objects//libserial.lib`&rdquo;
+3.  right click on the &ldquo;`lib`&rdquo; folder, add existing item, and add the &ldquo;`libserial//Objects//libserial.lib`&rdquo;

 ![img](./Documentation/out/setup/lib.png "Where to create the &ldquo;*lib*&rdquo; folder to add the &ldquo;*.lib*&rdquo; file to.")